siqi-zheng/timesnet_replicate/README.md

-# TimesNet Replication on Google Colab
+# Run TimesNet Experiment on Google Colab

-Source code to reproduce TimesNet Experiment on Google Colab.
+A notebook that contains code to reproduce TimesNet experiment of ETTh1 on Google Colab.

 # Before uploading the notebook

 1. Upload the folder of [Time Series Library](https://github.com/thuml/Time-Series-Library/tree/main) to your Goolge Drive
+2. Create a folder called `./dataset` and upload the `ETTh1.csv` from [Time Series Library](https://github.com/thuml/Time-Series-Library/tree/main)
-2. Change the notebook environment to GPU
+3. Change the notebook environment to GPU
-3. Change line 99 in `run.py` to `args.use_gpu = True` to enforce the use of GPU
+4. Change line 99 in `run.py` to `args.use_gpu = True` to enforce the use of GPU
-4. Upload the notebook to Google Drive (I used absolute path, but feel free to switch to relative path if the notebook is in the same folder as `run.py`
+5. Upload the notebook to Google Drive (I used absolute path, but feel free to switch to relative path if the notebook is in the same folder as `run.py`)

 The notebook contains 4 sections: